 Chasing Waterfalls in Bali

 Tukad Cepung sure might be the most magical and unique waterfall of Ubud, but there are many other beautiful and lush waterfalls out there that deserve a spot on your Bali itinerary!
-To be sure you don’t miss out on the most amazing waterfalls, check out our complete Bali waterfall guide or check out the detailed guides of some of Bali’s most hidden waterfalls:
+To be sure you don’t miss out on the most amazing waterfalls, check out our complete Bali waterfall guide or check out the detailed guides of some of Bali’s most beautiful waterfalls:

 - Sekumpul Waterfall – Bali’s Most Beautiful Waterfall